 Professor Knutsen earned a Masters of Law (LL.M.) from Harvard Law School, a J.D. from Osgoode Hall Law School and a B.A.(Hons). from Lakehead University.He has presented his work at academic and professional venues in Canada, the United States, the United Kingdom, and China.
 He has given the keynote address at the Advocates Society’s annual conference, presented his work on costs at Oxford University, and has given the Canadian Studies Visiting Lecture at Fudan University School of Law in Shanghai, China.
 He also has been involved with judicial education at programs provided by the National Judicial Institute.
 He is frequently contacted by national and international media.

-Professor Knutsen has three times earned the faculty teaching award at Queens Faculty of Law.
+Professor Knutsen has three times earned the faculty teaching award at Queens Faculty of Law and was awarded the Queen’s University Chancellor A. Charles Baillie University-Wide Teaching Award in 2018.
 He was previously a Visiting Assistant Professor at Florida State University College of Law, where he also earned a teaching award.
 He has practiced tort and insurance litigation in Thunder Bay at Carrel + Partners LLP, in Toronto at Fasken Martineau LLP, and in New York at Paul, Weiss LLP where he assisted with 9/11 World Trade Center cases.
 He is a member of the bar of Ontario, Canada.
 Professor Knutsen regularly consults with lawyers on cases heading to trial or appeal, including cases at the Supreme Court of Canada and the Supreme Court of the United Kingdom.